Trello Review 2026: Is It Still Worth Using? (Honest Deep-Dive)

 What Is Trello?

 Trello is a Kanban-style project management tool owned by Atlassian (acquired in 2017 for $425 million).
-It organizes work into Boards → Lists → Cards — a visual setup that makes immediate sense, even if you've never used a project management tool before.
-That simplicity is both its best asset and, depending on what you're trying to do, its biggest limitation.
+It organizes work into Boards → Lists → Cards — a visual hierarchy that's immediately intuitive even if you've never touched a project management tool before.
+That simplicity is both its biggest asset and, depending on your needs, its biggest liability.

 Key Features of Trello